Digital banks in Singapore

 There are several advantages to mobile banking:

-What you should know about mobile wallets
+What you should know about challenger banks in Singapore

 In Singapore, digital banks are expected to utilise technology to reach “under-served” segments of the domestic market to differentiate it from existing banks.
 This means that some features offered by traditional banks may not be made available to digital banks.